 Have you ever considered giving yourself script coverage?
 Have you ever considered reading your own script and providing “self script coverage” for it?

 Lo, and yea, and verily, the benefits can be massive, not just for the script itself, but for a screenwriter’s long-term ability to distance herself from her own work, which I believe is vital for any screenwriter looking to grow in her craft.

-If you’re down for it, here’s the 7 things I recommend you put into practice when reading your own screenplay for coverage:
+If you’re down for it, here’s a few things I recommend you put into practice when reading your own screenplay for coverage:

 The first and most important step you can take to doing your own script coverage is simply removing yourself entirely from the outcome.
 Your ego, your stakes, your haircut, your skinny jeans, what you have invested in this script – all of it has to go before you sit down to read and cover your own script.

-If you finish a draft and give it a few weeks before you read your script, you’ll be able to come at it more fresh, but you’ll still ultimately know every juicy nook and cranny, every twistie and turnsie, so you’ll have to maintain a constant vigil of separating yourself the script reader from yourself the screenwriter.
+If you finish a draft and give it a few weeks before you read your script, you’ll be able to come at it more fresh, but you’ll still ultimately know every juicy nook and cranny, every twist and turn, so you’ll have to maintain a constant vigil of separating yourself the script reader from yourself the screenwriter.

 One common, permeating thread in nearly all script coverage is the injection of rage into the script read.
 I know it sounds crazy, but every script reader, at some small level, loathes every single script they read, whether it’s good, bad, or completely-off-the-hook trash.
 So if you want to give yourself a true-to-real-life coverage experience, see your script through the eyes of someone who, by page 2, hates you as a writer.
 Imagine yourself as that worst-case-scenario reader at an agency or studio, who’s just angry at the world and out to burn every script that crosses her desk.